fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/README.md

 </p>

 #### Data structure for output
 The toolset will output many data.
 In order to keep everything sorted, a specific folder/subfolders structure is adopted.
 The datastructure is generated as the user is activating the different tools.
-For each of the following folders, a subfolder is created per lif file and contains one file per sequence:
+For each of the following folders, a subfolder is created per lif file and contains one file per sequence.
+This data structure is hosted in a user-defined root folder.

 - _**dataToUpload.zip**_: Populated after step 3, contains all the csv files and detection check files.
 It is used by the Colab script to generate the XLSX files.
 - _**csv**_: Populated after step 3, it contains one csv file per sequence.
 It includes the area an integrated density (total fluorescence) for each cell (activated, n x bording and background).